-Brands globally have worked to build or upgrade their websites and online stores in response to the pandemic, which is no surprise with the pulsing closures of brick-and-mortar businesses.
-However, what many brands have not prepared for is the impact that skyrocketing internet use has had on the relevance of their digital image and video asset library.
+Brands globally worked to build or upgrade their websites and online stores in response to the pandemic, which is no surprise with the closures of brick-and-mortar businesses.
+However, what many brands did not prepare for was the impact that skyrocketing internet use had on the relevance of their digital image and video asset library.
 In today’s Plain Talk, we’ll dig into what brands should be doing with photos, video and animation to maximize sales and value in digital channels.

 First the Numbers